These factors help children feel nurtured and help adults paddle more smoothly through the waters of parenthood.

 - Snuggle, cuddle and hug

-- Promote skin to skin contact with infants
+- Promote eye gazing and skin-to-skin contact with infants

 Knowledge of Parenting and Child Development